NDari/KC_GOLANG/11.18.15/Pres_1.markdown

-# Should go be your next?
+# Should Go be your next?

 Kansas City Go-lang meetup